 In years when it does take place, the Easter event is free and open to the public.
 People can just show up!
 That being said, the actual Golden Egg Hunt itself takes place at set times, and, to participate, advanced registration is required.
 Spaces are limited, so if you want a golden egg be sure to sign up early when the event is scheduled!

 The River District Neighbourhood Centre is located at 8683 Kerr Street and the Town Centre is at 8540 River District Crossing.

 The Golden Egg Hunt takes place indoors at the Neighbourhood Centre, but the face painting and other Easter activities happen outside.
 In the Town Centre there is also usually a bouncy castle, face painting station, balloon animal makers, crafts, caricature artists, free hot drinks and other activities.

 Savour Summer Festival

 Most summers River District Vancouver hosts three or so community events that are free and open to the public – the Savour Summer Festivals.
-They didn’t happen in 2020 because of the coronavirus, and they likely won’t take place again in 2021.
+They didn’t happen in 2020 because of the coronavirus, and they likely didn’t take place again in 2021.
 Hopefully they’ll be back in 2022.